Microbirth: New film highlights importance of vaginal birth for babies’ microbiome

 It is however important to stress that C-Sections are of course at times necessary and indeed life saving for either the baby or mother or both.
 It is essential to follow the guidance of one's midwife and doctors, and it's also vital that the mother feels comfortable and able to make a decision with regards to her baby's birthing process.
 This is also part of a larger picture of our modern life so should be kept in perspective on an individual basis.
 It is however fascinating and a great knowledge base for us to look after our health with.

 Mothers, for example can take probiotics whilst pregnant; enhancing their natural bacteria before birth.
-An in-vitro study has shown that L. acidophilus Rosell-52, which can be found in our supplement For babies & children, has been shown to adhere to the cervical epithelial cells2.
-This can prime the mother for passing on her microbiome, and this is why, incidentally, the strain is included in our children's supplement - recommended for mothers during pregnancy.
-Read our FAQ on taking probiotics in pregnancy.
+An in-vitro study has discovered that L. acidophilus Rosell-52 has been shown to adhere to the cervical epithelial cells and can prime the mother for passing on her microbiome2.
+Read our FAQ on taking probiotics in pregnancy for more info.

 Researchers at Harvard University are already investigating the possibility of assisting in the transfer of the mother's bacteria when a vaginal birth has not been possible.
 They do this by leaving a swab in the mother’s vagina for an hour before the C-section is performed.
 Once the baby is born the swab is this then passed over the baby’s mouth and rest of body and in this way the bacteria are transferred.
 This is a 3 year study in its infancy but the early results have already shown that the inoculated babies were more similar in terms of bacteria levels to natural birth babies than those by C-Section.